GabrieleRusso11/rt1_third_assignment/README.md

 So the navigation controller takes as input the user command and implement a specific modality, in order to satisfy the user request.
 The three main modalities are :

-* Auto Drive Mode
+* Auto Driving Mode

-* Manual Drive Mode
+* Manual Driving Mode

-* Assisted Drive Mode
+* Assisted Driving Mode

 ### Auto Drive Mode

-Firstly, to require the Auto drive mode the user has to insert, using the keyboard, the character "a".
+Firstly, to require the Auto driving mode the user has to insert, using the keyboard, the character "a".
 Secondly, the user interface node asks to the user to insert the desired goal coordinates x and y.
 Thirdly, the user interface node sends to the navigation controller, the user command through the custom service "interface" and sends the desired goal coordinates through the custom service "goal".
 Then the navigation controller node through the interface and goal services, calls the callback functions interface and goalPosition.